-Yes, I will be taking a new doctoral advisee next fall.
+Yes, I will be taking a new doctoral advisee next fall 2025 and fall 2026.

 Please note that the application deadline for our Counseling Psychology PhD Program is December 1.
 I am interested in taking on an advisee whose research interests overlap with my Program of Research.

-If you’re interested in getting a better sense of what I’m like as a person, here is a 20-minute video introduction.
+If you’re interested in getting a better sense of what I’m like as a person, here is a 24-minute video introduction for prospective PhD students interested in working with me.

 In addition, to learn more about the structure and function of the HAMMER Lab and how UK PhD students contribute to the Lab, check out the hot-linked Table of Contents in the description of my “Introduction to the Hammer Lab” video.
 I talk about PhD students’ role in the Lab from minute 11 to minute 15 of the video.